I Finally Know How to Pray to Be Heard by God

-Early that morning, some of my church friends carried the statue into a church friend’s house as we always did, then they prayed the Rosary inside the house while the rest of us prayed outside.
+Early that morning, some of my church friends carried the statue of Mary into a church friend’s house as we always did, then they prayed the Rosary inside the house while the rest of us prayed outside.
 This was when the accident happened.
-The 2-storey house suddenly collapsed.
+The 2-story house suddenly collapsed.
 The ceiling fell and hurt the owner of the house and the other people downstairs.
 I was standing outside the front gate then so I escaped unscathed.
-Having witnessed the dangerous situation, I felt afraid as well as confused, thinking: “We were serving the Lord, and praying to Him, so why did He let this thing happen?
+Having witnessed the dangerous situation, I felt afraid as well as confused, thinking: “We were serving the Lord, and praying to Him, so why did He allow this thing to happen?
 Does our prayer not please Him?”
 Fearing occurrences of similar accidents, I stopped attending this kind of ceremony and prayed the Rosary on my own instead.

 One day, during my devotions, I saw several verses of scripture, “And when ye pray, you shall not be as the hypocrites, that love to stand and pray in the synagogues and corners of the streets, that they may be seen by men: Amen I say to you, they have received their reward.
 But thou when thou shalt pray, enter into thy chamber, and having shut the door, pray to thy Father in secret: and thy Father who seeth in secret will repay thee.
 And when you are praying, speak not much, as the heathens.
 For they think that in their much speaking they may be heard” (Matthew 6:5–7).
-I pondered carefully: The Lord told us that we shall not be like the hypocrites, who prayed on purpose for man to hear, but rather to pray to the Lord with a true heart, and that saying more words in prayer might not necessarily please Him.
-I recalled that all these years in my prayers, I had done nothing but repeat the certain words every day, just like repeating a lesson, and every time I would pray for a long period of time.
+I pondered carefully: The Lord told us that we shall not be like the hypocrites, who prayed on purpose for man to hear, but rather we should pray to the Lord with a true heart, and that saying more words in prayer might not necessarily please Him.
+I recalled that all these years in my prayers, though every time I would pray for a long period of time, I did nothing but say the same old words, just like reciting a lesson.
 I also thought of the tragedy which happened during our walking and praying.
 I thought: Maybe God hated what we did; if not, why didn’t He protect us when we were praying?
 Maybe I had been led onto the wrong path.
-Thinking of this, I decided not to repeatedly pray the Rosary in the future, but only to pray to our Father one time, Hail Mary and Holy Mary 10 times, and then pray in the name of the Lord Jesus.
+Thinking of this, I decided not to repeatedly pray the Rosary in the future, but only to pray the Our Father, ten Hail Marys and ten Holy Marys, and then pray in the name of the Lord Jesus.

 Despite this, I still could not be moved by the Lord, and felt very far away from Him.
-Once, when I was practicing spiritual devotion, I saw themention fasting and praying.
-So I started to fast to show my reverence for God and meantime asked Him to help me find a better job.
+Once, when I was practicing spiritual devotion, I saw the scriptures mention fasting and praying.
+So I started to fast to show my reverence for God and in the meantime asked Him to help me find a better job.
 However, every time after that, there was nothing but hunger and headache left with me.
 Several months later, I still wasn’t moved by the Lord, and my job wasn’t changed either.
 Moreover, my health got worse and worse and I got sick frequently, so I stopped fasting.
 I felt confused: “I’ve paid such a great price, so why does the Lord still not listen to my prayer?
 Has the Lord really cast me away?”
 My heart got increasingly empty and dark, and my confidence became weaker by the day.

 In 2017, I got to know brothers and sisters of The Church of Almighty God on Facebook.
 They told me: “The Lord Jesus has returned, coming in the flesh as Almighty God, and He has expressed many truths and is performing a new stage of His work.
 Only by praying in the name of Almighty God can we receive the work of the Holy Spirit.
-Otherwise, no matter how hard we pray, it would be in vain.
-It’s just like when the Lord Jesus came to do His work, regardless how hard people prayed to Jehovah God, He didn’t listen to them and they couldn’t attain the enlightenment and illumination of the Holy Spirit.
+Otherwise, no matter how hard we pray, it will be in vain.
+It’s just like when the Lord Jesus came to do His work, regardless of how hard people prayed to Jehovah God, He didn’t listen to them and they couldn’t attain the enlightenment and illumination of the Holy Spirit.
 Only those who accepted the Lord Jesus’ work and prayed in His name could feel His presence and enjoy His blessing and grace.”

-I later read these words from God: “What does it mean to truly pray?
-It means speaking the words within your heart to God, and communing with God having grasped His will and based upon His words; it means feeling particularly close to God, feeling that He is in front of you, and that you have something to say to Him; and it means being especially radiant within your heart, and feeling that God is especially lovely.
-You will feel especially inspired, and after hearing your words your brothers and sisters will feel gratified, they will feel that the words you speak are the words within their hearts, the words they wish to say, and that what you say represents what they want to say.
-This is what it means to truly pray.”
-“Whilst praying, your heart must be at peace before God, and it must be sincere.
-You are truly communing and praying with God; you must not deceive God using nice-sounding words.
-Prayer must be centered around that which God wishes to complete today.
-Ask God to bring you greater enlightenment and illumination, and bring your actual state and troubles before God to pray, and make resolution before God.
-Prayer is not the following of procedure, but the seeking of God using your true heart.
-Ask that God protect your heart, making it able to often be at peace before God, making you able to know yourself, and despise yourself, and forsake yourself in the environment that God has set for you, thus allowing you to have a normal relationship with God and making you someone who truly loves God.”
+I later read these words from God: “What is true prayer?
+It is telling God what is in your heart, communing with God as you grasp His will, communicating with God through His words, feeling especially close to God, sensing He is there before you, and believing you have something to say to Him.
+Your heart feels filled with light and you feel how lovable God is.
+You feel especially inspired, and listening to you brings gratification to your brothers and sisters.
+They will feel that the words you speak are the words within their hearts, the words they wish to say, as though your words were a substitute for their own.
+This is what true prayer is.”
+“When praying, you must have a heart that is quiet before God, and you must have a sincere heart.
+You are truly communing and praying with God—you must not try to wheedle God with nice-sounding words.
+Prayer should center upon that which God wishes to accomplish right now.
+Ask God to grant you greater enlightenment and illumination, bring your actual states and your troubles into His presence when you pray, including the resolution that you made before God.
+Prayer is not about following procedure; it is about seeking God with a sincere heart.
+Ask that God protect your heart, so that your heart may often be quiet before Him; that in the environment in which He has placed you, you would know yourself, despise yourself, and forsake yourself, thus allowing you to have a normal relationship with God and truly become someone who loves God.”

-From God’s words I understood that true prayer means opening wide our heart to God and speaking to Him about the words within our heart and the difficulties we encounter, and asking for His enlightenment, illumination, and guidance so that we can recognize our own corruption.
+From God’s words I understood that true prayer means opening wide our hearts to God and speaking to Him the words within our hearts and the difficulties we encounter, and asking for His enlightenment, illumination, and guidance so that we can recognize our own corruption.
 Only then will God enlighten us to understand His will.
 Thinking back to how I prayed in the past, I felt even more ashamed: Every time when praying I just recited certain words by heart instead of speaking the words within my heart to God; moreover, my prayers were not reasonable—all that I asked from God were grace, such as a better life, and so on.
 I only prayed for my own interests, but never for gaining God’s enlightenment or breaking away from sin.
 I thought of the words that the Lord Jesus said, “Be not solicitous therefore, saying, What shall we eat: or what shall we drink, or wherewith shall we be clothed?
 For after all these things do the heathens seek.
 For your Father knoweth that you have need of all these things.
 Seek ye therefore first the, and his justice, and all these things shall be added unto you” (Matthew 6:31–33).
 The Lord Jesus taught us that we should take no thought of what we shall eat or how we shall be clothed, because He will prepare and arrange all these things for us.
 But I always prayed for my fleshly life and never prayed for my spiritual life, which was really not in line with God’s will.
 Besides, I also deceived God with some pleasant-sounding words.
 When I committed sins, for fear of being spurned by God, I prayed to Him for forgiveness and guaranteed not to sin next time.
 Actually, I knew that being of small stature, I couldn’t triumph over sin and would commit sins again, but I didn’t say the words in my heart to God.
 Now I realized that my prayers were not done from the heart; they were false.
-I should pray to tell God about my difficulties of triumphing over sin, and ask Him to guide me to know my sins and cast off the bonds and constraints of sin.
+I should pray to tell God about my difficulties in triumphing over sin, and ask Him to guide me to know my sins and cast off the bonds and constraints of sin.

 Next, I started to practice in accordance with God’s words.
 In my daily life, no matter what I encounter, I will pray to God in my heart to seek His will.
 I never again feel bored in prayer; instead, every time I pray, I feel that I have something to say to God and after praying, I feel at ease and at peace in my heart.
-The old religious prayers were tiring and boring, but now praying in the new way has brought me much enjoyment, and when praying I’m able to quiet my heart before God, no longer feeling exhausted or bored again.
-What’s more, no matter what problems or difficulties I encounter, when I entrust them to God and obey His orchestrations and arrangements, I see His guidance and leadership, and understand more and more about His will.
-I’m grateful to God for allowing me to understand what true prayer means, break free from the bondage of the prayers of religious rituals and rules and regulations, and be able to freely pray to God every day.
+The old religious prayers were tiring and boring, but now praying in the new way has brought me much enjoyment.
+When praying, I’m able to quiet my heart before God, no longer feeling exhausted or bored again.
+What’s more, no matter what problems or difficulties I encounter, when I seek God’s God’s will and obey His orchestrations and arrangements, I can see His guidance and leadership, and understand more and more about His will.
+I’m grateful to God for allowing me to understand what true prayer means, and break free from the bondage of religious rituals and rules of prayer.
+Now I am able to pray to God with a true heart, so I can be enlightened and moved by the Holy Spirit and grow closer to God.
 Thanks be to God!